ceciliosanchez/xPro-Animation-Flowing-Particles/README.md

 ## Files

-one-dimension-motion.html: Main HTML file that includes.</br>
+one-dimension-motion.html: Main HTML file that includes the canvas and scripts.</br>
-one-dimension-motion.js: Contains functions to create and manipulate ball elements.
+one-dimension-motion.js: Contains functions to create and manipulate the particle elements and its effects.

 ## How to run